lijiyutrtroi/Canny_Gauss/README.md

 About package jpegio please visit https://github.com/dwgoon/jpegio

-If you think our work is helpful to you, please don't hesitate to star and cite:)
+If you think our work is helpful to you, please don't hesitate to star and cite :)